 My personal highlights include:

 • Shipping on time!
-This was one of the largest game launches in India to date, and I was proud to be a part of it
+I am told this was one of the largest game launches in India to date, and I was happy to be a part of it

-• Ensure secondary characters (such as murder victims) all have names and identities
+• Ensuring secondary characters (such as murder victims) all have names and identities

 • Training junior designers on how to pitch ideas, write design docs and smoothly co-ordinate with the rest of the team

-• Working with product managers to devise a premium content delivery system that does not alienate non-payers
+• Working with product managers to devise a monetisation strategy that does not alienate non-payers